Bochhh/SOC-Investigation/threat-hunting/powershell_threat_hunt_complete.md

 This was a classic threat hunting scenario.
 No alert had triggered.
 No detection had fired.
 Just a hypothesis based on threat intelligence and a request to validate it: **Are we being targeted by APT-SKR-41?
 Are they using PowerShell encoded commands in our environment?**

-I took a breath and opened Splunk.
+I took a breath and opened Wazuh .

 "Let's find out," I said.